Jiggy079/team10_project_mirror/ReadMe.md

 - potentially add a demo video to the home page
 - why some filters on exploration tool don't work
 - notes category in the validation tool
+- next supervisor meeting will be in May

 |To-Do| Assigned To:|